andresmunozit/node-js-application-development-lfw211/06_PACKAGES_AND_DEPENDENCIES/packages-and-dependencies.md

 ## Understanding Semver
 A SemVer is basically three numbers separated by dots.
 A version number is updated when a change was made to the package.
-The three numbers separated by dots represent different typs of change:
+The three numbers separated by dots represent different types of change:

 - **MAJOR**: The left most number.
 It means that the change breaks an API or a behavior
 - **MINOR**: Is the middle number.
-It means that the package has been extended, fr example a new method, but it's fully backwards compatible
+It means that the package has been extended, for example a new method, but it's fully backwards compatible
 - **PATCH**: Is the right most number.
-It means that there as been a bug fix.
+It means that there has been a bug fix.

 More information at [SemVer's website](https://semver.org/).